 When Manuel reached Trabensol he met Baudi Lozano, from Asturias, who decided, at age 67, to leave behind her life in Gijon and to make a new start.
 They are now sharing a home and a new relationship.
 Yes, such things also happen here.
 “I had been alone for 20 years and I was used to doing my own thing, but now I couldn’t be happier.
 This is like one big family.”

 Although there are no studies as yet on the health benefits of such projects, the Jubilares association is convinced that these new community living models improve quality of life, make people more resilient and reduce their dependency.

 Trabensol is doing its own research.
 “We are doing a statistical comparison between mortality rates in Spain and what is happening in here.
-Given our age, according to probability, two point five people should have died here in 2016.
+Given our age, according to probability, 2.5 people should have died here in 2016.
 But we’re hanging on in,” jokes Jaime.
 There is, of course, nothing guaranteeing these 85 pioneers eternal life, but as Antonio, the oldest of them, says: “The passing of time is much less frightening when you know you’re not going to be alone.”